 If the person you are caring for is in receipt of Attendance Allowance, Personal Independence Payment or Disability Living Allowance at the higher rate (or similar) you may be eligible for Carers Allowance.
 Complete our speedy Carer's Allowance Checker to find out if you qualify.
 For a comprehensive benefits check try the Turn2us Benefits Calculator.

 Your local council is responsible for assessing the needs of the person you are caring for (often called a care assessment) as well as assessing your needs as a carer (a carer's assessment).
 This may lead to a referral or direct payment that can be used for specific support such as:

 Equipment or alterations to help you care safely

 Equipment or alterations to improve the independence of the person you are caring for

 Other things that will help you to manage the impact of caring

 Assessments may be carried out by your council or by you local carers support organisation.
-Find out who your local council is here and look for Social Care on their website.
-Some websites are tricky to navigate, if you need help do email me with your postcode and I will find out the contact details for where you live: email@example.com
+Find out who the local council responsible for adult social care is here (it's normally a county council) and look for 'social care' on their website.
+Some websites are tricky to navigate, if you need help you can complete our mini carer's assessment and we'll get back to you.

 Grants and other sources of funding

-It might also be worth checking with your GP practise, some have started offering “Social Prescribing” (It might be called something else where you live) A local champion can talk to you about what is available locally that might help you and the people you are caring for to look after your health and wellbeing
+It might also be worth checking with your GP practice, some have started offering “Social Prescribing”, though it might be called something else where you live.
+A local champion can talk to you about what is available in your area that might help you and the people you are caring for to look after your health and wellbeing.

 Don’t get stuck!